min2ha/ukwa-site/content/target/71308/index.en.md

   "subject": "Religion/Theology"
 }

-# Scottish Episcopal Church in the North West Highlands, The

 Site of a group of Scottish Episcopal Christian churches and their congregations in the the North and North West of Scotland, namely, St. Mary the Virgin, Ullapool; St. Gilbert's, Lochinver; St. Bonifaceof Ross, Achiltibuie; St. Mary-by-the-Cross Scottish Episcopal Church, Tongue; St. Gilbert's, Kinlochbervie.